VOffoma/Ticketing-System/README.md

     * A user would only see tickets he or she created over time
     * A supportperson would only see all tickets assigned to him or her
     * The admin will see all tickets

+## Requirements that was not covered
+* Sadly, I was unable to write enough test.